gatherspiel/.github/profile/README.md

 # Development guidelines

 ## Development process
 - Post a comment on an issue indicating that you want to start working on it.
+Depending on the issue, you might be asked to share a high level approach for how you will be solving the issue.
 - Once the issue is assigned to you, and you are finished with a code change for the issue, create a PR to the main branch.
 If a feature is complex, split up the work into mupltiple smaller PRs if possible.
 - When creating a PR, include a description of the change.
 - Once a PR has passed the review, a maintainer will approve and merge it.